-Last month, Viator announced that they were rolling out a new platform for travel agents to book from 70,000 trips from more than 2,400 destinations and earn an 8% commission for each booking.
+Viator recently rolled out a platform for travel agents to book from 100,000 trips from more than 2,400 destinations and earn an 8% commission for each booking.

 The company has 10 local-language sites and more than 3,000 affiliates sites worldwide, partnering with big players like Air France, InterContinental Hotels Group and Priceline.

 GetYourGuide provides over 30,000 tours and activities in over 2,500 destinations across more than 110 countries.
 Based in Berlin, GetYourGuide claims to find the most relevant and personalised trips for its users.
 In 2015, the company secured a whopping $50 million in funding, a sum unheard of before in the sector, to grow its operations.
-This month, the company has announced that it's secured another $75 million in funding to expand its operations internationally.
+An additional $75 million in funding was secured in 2017 to further expand its operations internationally.

 Viator and GetYourGuide are established online and partner with top players in the industry, getting your products in front of a larger audience

-Viator also works with popular travel agent platforms such as ARC Marketplace with a network of 175,000 travel agents around the world, offering greater visibility and reach of suppliers among millions of customers.
-Top this off with their recent platform for travel agents, suppliers with real-time bookability stand a chance to gain a lot more bookings than ever before due to the sheer volume of visitors Viator is able to attract to their site.
+Viator works with over 175,000 travel agents and has a network of suppliers from around the world, offering greater visibility and reach among millions of customers.
+On their platform for travel agents, suppliers with real-time bookability stand a chance to gain a lot more bookings than ever before due to the sheer volume of visitors Viator is able to attract to their site.